Hermann Hoth: Hoth's evidence

 During his testimony he sought to explain his November 1941 order as being only aimed at the elimination of the "Bolshevik-Jewish resistance".
 He denied any knowledge of the Holocaust, and claimed that his instructions only meant that his troops should be vigilant and were intended to improve morale: "The German soldier in his good nature ... easily forgot that he was still in enemy territory" and that the "power of Bolshevism [had to be] broken".
 He insisted that no physical harm came to civilians as the result of this measure, which his troops executed with "clean hands".
 Hoth maintained that if any Jews had been killed it was due to their connection to crimes against the German forces.
 "It was a matter of common knowledge in Russia that it was the Jew in particular who participated in a very large extent in sabotage, espionage, etc.," Hoth claimed.
 However, he also maintained that the Russians were instinctually adjusted to a severe form of leadership, regarding leniency as weakness.
 Hoth believed this argument to sufficiently justify the brutality of the German occupation.

-In regards to the criminal Commissar Order, Hoth claimed that he had been "compelled" to transmit it to the troops under his command, as otherwise he would have been replaced by a more compliant officer.
+In regard to the criminal Commissar Order, Hoth claimed that he had been "compelled" to transmit it to the troops under his command, as otherwise he would have been replaced by a more compliant officer.
 He also denied having demanded that the Commissar Order be carried out, maintaining that he had opposed it.
 He expressed the view that his subordinates would have known of his disapproval of the order even though he had never actually voiced any opposition to it.
 Despite this, he made contradictory remarks as well.
 For once, he argued that Hitler would not have ordered his commanders to do anything criminal, claiming that the Führer had only wanted to "protect" soldiers from the commissars who had been "bloodthirty beast[s]".
 Hoth also maintained that any orders by Hitler superseded Section 48 of the German Military Penal Code which affirmed that soldiers were under no obligation to adhere to clearly criminal orders.
 In response to evidence of his troops killing hostages, Hoth denied this as well.
 He instead posited that only partisans were executed, while blaming the brutality of partisan warfare on Soviet leader Joseph Stalin.
 Furthermore, he stated that Soviet prisoners of war had always been treated well, arguing that the usage of the nickname "Ivan" for the POWs showcased the "family-like relationship that our soldiers had to the Russian prisoners of war".
 In an attempt to sway the tribunal, Hoth's attorney submitted 92 affidavits testifying to his good character.